-“Manne weaves feminist theory through a multitude of incidents that reveal patriarchy’s spellbinding matrix, giving us the vocabulary and the stories to . . . push for a more equitable world.
+“Manne weaves feminist theory through a multitude of incidents that reveal patriarchy’s spellbinding matrix . . .
 Entitled is essential reading.”—Kimberlé Crenshaw, UCLA School of Law and editor of Critical Race Theory

 “Kate Manne is among the greatest political philosophers of her generation.
 Her work is clear, compelling and intellectually devastating . . .”—Laurie Penny, author of Unspeakable Things